This post may contain affiliate links. If you purchase an item through one of my links, I will earn a small commission at no extra cost to you.

 I only use oils that ‘kid safe’ for under 10 years of age, however, I use them on myself too!
 Please note that babies under 2 should not be exposed to oils.
-I either apply to the bottoms of the feet or along the spine, always diluted in carrier oil, such as coconut.
+I either apply to the bottoms of the feet or along the spine, always diluted in carrier oil, such as fractionated coconut oil.
 My favorites:

 Immune Boom – this is a synergy designed for children by Plant Therapy.
 To me, it smells like pickles because it contains dill weed and I despise pickles!
 But, it seems to work, so I don’t complain too much.
 I apply this oil before we board a flight or anytime we will be in close contact with a lot of people.

 Finger Root – this essential oil is part of the ginger family.
-If an upset stomach occurs, or even constipation due to travel, I dilute a drop of finger root in a tablespoon of coconut oil and massage it gently around her (or my!) belly button in a clockwise rotation.
+If an upset stomach occurs, or even constipation due to travel, I dilute a drop of finger root in a tablespoon of fractionated coconut oil and massage it gently around her (or my!) belly button in a clockwise rotation.
 I do this for about 5 minutes.
 So far, it hasn’t let me down!

 Germ Destroyer – this is another synergy from Plant Therapy.
 I use this one after we have come in contact with a lot of people.
 If she picked up anything, this oil will help reduce any chance of sickness.

 Yes, I take all of the above with me on every trip!
-I take about 3 of them in my quart-size bag of liquids while I pack the rest in my suitcase in an essential oil case.
+Three of them fit in my quart-size bag of liquids while I pack the rest in my suitcase in an essential oil case.

 We generally purchase bottled water while we are traveling.
 Also, keep in mind that in some countries it is not advised to get ice in drinks or eat any produce that doesn’t have a skin on it.